This article was last updated by on

 • Prevent deadheading the blooms if you want Canna to set the seeds right on time.

-• Disinfect the seeds and wash them afterward.
+• Disinfect the seeds and wash them afterwards.
 Avoid planting them directly in the soil after disinfection.

-• Don’t use hot boiling water to scarify the seeds.
+• Don’t use hot water for boiling Canna Lily seeds or to scarify the seeds.
 Maintain a temperature around 77°C to 100°C.

 Tips to Care for Canna Lily Seedlings After Germination

-• Maintain the surrounding temperature within 15°C to 32°C.
+• Maintain the surrounding temperature between 15°C to 32°C.

 • Plant the Canna Lily in a sunny spot in your garden that receives 4 to 6 hours of direct sunlight, or move the pots in the sun for the time being.